Posted by Bakul Sengal

-Where can you see this metrics?
+Where can you see these metrics?

 On Facebook, you have to go to Insights > Posts > Post Types to get a review of the engagement by type of the content you posted(image, text, video, post, link).

-For example, sharing the links might not do well overall, but you may discover that your audience was less inclined to engage with the curated links but more interested with the links to your own blog.
+For example, sharing the links might not do well overall, but you may discover that your audience was less inclined to engage with the curated links but more interested in the links to your own blog.